bash-hash-run/emoji-guesser/README.md

 Here's the deal:

-- We show you emoji combinations like 🐱 + 💻
+- We show you emoji combinations like 🧍‍♂️ + 💻
-- You try to guess what they represent ("computer cat" or "laptop cat")
+- You try to guess what they represent ("hacker" or "coder")
 - Earn points for correct answers
 - Use hints when you're stumped
 - But watch out!
 You have limited attempts